tauri-apps/rustdocusaurus/README.md

 /*
 Where lives your sidebars config file
-Doesn't have to be JSON but it's easier to change programatically, you may create your own saving method
+Doesn't have to be JSON but it's easier to change programmatically, you may create your own saving method
 */
 const sidebarPath =
   "/path/to/docusaurus/website/sidebars.json";

-const linksRoot = "/docs/api/rust/";
+// rustdoc uses relative links for crate types relations const linksRoot = "/docs/api/rust/";

 (async () => {